 What can I serve with my roast pork butt?

-This pulled pork is mind-bendingly and stupendously magnificent on its own.
-And it’s arguably even better doused with a vinegary barbecue sauce and heaped upon homemade buns (maybe even with a spoonful or three of creamy coleslaw beneath the top bun).
-Swear.
+This Boston butt recipe is stupendously magnificent on its own.
+Although, some would say it’s arguably even better doused with a vinegary barbecue sauce and heaped upon homemade buns (maybe even with a spoonful or three of creamy coleslaw beneath the top bun).

 Roast Pork Butt

 - 1/2 to 1 tablespoon red pepper flakes

 - 1 tablespoon ground cumin

 - One (6 1/2- to 8-pound) bone-in skinless pork butt (Boston butt) or pork shoulder or two 3 1/2- to 4-pound pork butts

 - Your favorite storebought or homemade barbecue sauce (optional)